Arsalan-zafar/Arsalan-zafar.github.io/_posts/2021-10-18-Diffusion-Decoder-Compression.md

 mathjax: true
 ---

-I'm always super interested in expanding the fronteir of compression.
-The current method we use are derived from VAEs but here I explore how diffusion models could be used for compression.
+I'm always super interested in expanding the fronteir of learned compression.
+The current methods we use are derived from VAEs (equivalence shown here) and use GANs to improve preceptual quality but in this blog I explore how diffusion models could be used for compression.

+The feasibility of any method we explore in a learned compression pipeline hinges on the complexity of that method.
+Since decode and sometime encode are performed on battery constrained edge devices, the scope of a new method to add compute is very limited, often 1-2KMACs/px.
+As a result training time improvements are favoured over encode/decode.
+In this blog though, we'll go against this advice and augument our deocoder with a denoising diffusion encoder.

 # Intro to Diffusion Models